blinken/pcb-checklist/layout-checklist.md

 * [ ] Length matched if required
 * [ ] Minimize crossing reference plane splits/slots or changing layers, use caps/stitching vias if unavoidable
 * [ ] Confirm fab can do copper to edge of PCB for edge launch connectors
-* [ ] Double-check pad width on connectors and add plane cutouts if needed to minimize impedance discontinuities
+* [ ] Double-check pad width on connectors and add ground plane cutouts if needed to minimize impedance discontinuities
 * [ ] Add stitching vias to ground plane in large top layer ground pads (SMA etc) to avoid resonances

 ## Power
+* [ ] Power planes are not broken by closely-spaced fence vias
-* [ ] Minimal slots in planes from via antipads
+* [ ] Unbroken ground planes beneath all high-current traces
 * [ ] Sufficient width for planes/traces for required current

+## RF
+* [ ] High-power outputs well separated from LNA inputs
+* [ ] Large clearance around magnetic components (eg. circulators)
+* [ ] LNA inputs clear of all other active components

 ## Sensitive analog
-* [ ] Guard ring / EMI cages provided if needed
+* [ ] All sensitive components under cages/shields
 * [ ] Physically separated from high current SMPS or other noise sources
 * [ ] Consider microphone effect on MLCCs if near strong sound sources